theforeman/foreman-operations-collection/README.md

 After the installation, the assets are available as `theforeman.operations.<name>`.
 Please see the [Using Ansible collections documentation](https://docs.ansible.com/ansible/devel/user_guide/collections_using.html) for further details.

-### Installation via RPM
+### Installation via packages

-The collection is planned to be available as `ansible-collection-theforeman-operations` from the `plugins` repository on `yum.theforeman.org` starting with a future Foreman release.
+The collection is also available as `ansible-collection-theforeman-operations` from the `plugins` repository on `yum.theforeman.org` for Enterprise Linux systems and from the `plugins` repository on `deb.theforeman.org` for Debian and Ubuntu systems.

-After installing the RPM, you can use the modules in the same way as when they are installed directly from Ansible Galaxy.
+After installing the package, you can use the modules in the same way as when they are installed directly from Ansible Galaxy.

 ## Dependencies